psr7-sessions/storageless/docs/configuration.md

 $sessionMiddleware = SessionMiddleware::fromSymmetricKeyDefaults(
     InMemory::base64Encoded('OpcMuKmoxkhzW0Y1iESpjWwL/D3UBdDauJOe742BJ5Q='), // replace this with a key of your own (see below)
-    1200 // session lifetime, in seconds
+    1200 // session idle timeout, in seconds
 );
 ```